google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0 google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 It started out as a puzzling dare.

-Thank you, Vanessa.
+Thank you for your amazing work, Vanessa.
 I am really pleased to have a piece of your lovely work to inspire people.

 There's a place for you to show your challenge entry at the bottom of the page.
 Scroll down to see.

-Notice how Vanessa has used the puzzle pieces to give the photo itself an interesting tweak?
-I think this technique really conveys a mood and adds movement to her page.
+Notice how Vanessa has used the puzzle pieces to give the photo an interesting tweak?
+I think this punching technique really conveys a mysterious mood and adds movement to her page.

-She has used more puzzle pieces for her title.
-I really like the effect of this against her white space.
+Vanessa has used more puzzle pieces to add interest to her page title.
+I really like the effect of this against the white space on the page.

 Even though the people in the photo are female, there is not a flower in sight on the page.
 The puzzle pieces are enough embellishment here, don't you think?

-Remember you can always draw your pieces freehand on the reverse side of your photo or cardstock before cutting them out, but a set of dies might make the cut outs more to your liking, unless you are good at fussy cutting.
-I am not so I am going to get good use out of the dies!
+You can always draw your pieces freehand on the reverse side of your photo or cardstock before cutting them out, but a set of dies might make the cut outs more to your liking, unless you are good at fussy cutting.
+I am not so great at fussy cutting so I am going to get good use out of some dies I have!

 There are other advantages to drawing your own design, though.
 When you freehand it, you can decide how large or small to make your pieces.
 And you can take in certain parts of the photo by drawing a template around features you want to cut out.